-Grid-based patterns can be used universally across any type of imagery.
+Basic, grid-based patterns can be used universally across any type of imagery.

 Infographics are graphic visual representations of information, data or knowledge intended to present content quickly and clearly.
 Our infographics style aligns with the graphic approach for our icons — this ensures that when these elements are used together, they appear visually cohesive and consistent.

 Large numbers should be set in Rufina Stencil with an outlined stroke.
 This treatment matches well with the icon style.

 Graphs and charts should pick up on the icons style as well.
 This includes a single stroke weight, rounded corners and rounded ends.

 Note: These treatments for infographics are applicable only to those that are created in design programs.
 This styling is not suitable to be used when auto-generating data-based content in programs such as Excel and PowerPoint.